Flamesilk/aspen-monitor/README.md

 ### Key Features:
 - **Fast grade queries**: Get your grades or assignments instantly via Telegram.
 - **Daily updates**: Configure the bot to push daily grade summaries.
-- **Minimal setup**: Just add your Aspen credentials and Telegram bot token.
+- **Multi-user support**: Each user registers with their own Aspen credentials.
+- **Secure credential storage**: User credentials are encrypted and stored safely.

-The bot is designed for personal use and requires Aspen credentials.
+The bot supports multiple users, each with their own Aspen credentials.
 It can be deployed on Railway or Vercel.

 ## Features
 - Real-time grade and assignment updates via Telegram.
-- Secure handling of credentials using environment variables.
+- Multi-user support with individual credential management.
+- Secure credential encryption and storage.
 - Easy deployment on Railway or Vercel.

 ## Setup Instructions

 ### Prerequisites
 1. Create a Telegram bot and get its token (obtained from [BotFather](https://core.telegram.org/bots#botfather)).
-2. Aspen CPS credentials (username and password).
+2. Aspen CPS credentials (username and password) - each user will register their own.

 ### Deployment